USEPA/EPA_HD_CTI_BCA/docs/source/3_methodology.rst

 where,

-- *BeyondUsefulLifeCPM* = the emission-related repair cost per mile/hour in the period between beyond useful life
+- *BeyondUsefulLifeCPM* = the emission-related repair cost per mile/hour in the period beyond useful life
-- *RepairAndMaintenance* = dollars_per_mile or dollars_per_hour value in the repair_and_maintenance input file
+- *RepairAndMaintenanceCPM* = dollars_per_mile or dollars_per_hour value in the repair_and_maintenance input file
 - *EmissionRepairShare* = EPA developed share of Maintenance and Repair costs that are emission-related (10.8%)
 - *ActionDMC* = the given engine's DMC in the given option and model year
 - *BaseDMC* = the given engine's DMC in the no-action option and model year